johnsulf/project-exam-2/docs/qa-checklist.md

 - [ ] From the venues list, open a venue detail page and verify gallery images and amenities render correctly.
 - [ ] Navigate to a user profile page and verify bookings and venues tabs load their content.
 - [ ] View the site on a mobile viewport to confirm navigation, search, and booking actions remain usable.

-Document any failures, including console/network errors, with screenshots before handing the build off for release.